Oleksandr-Zhabenko/phladiprelio-general-datatype/README.md

 On the 06/01/2024 there was Sophie's Kok, a sister of Emma Kok, 19th Birthday (she is 18).
 Therefore, the version 0.7.0.0 is additionally devoted also to her.

 On the 12/03/2024 there was a Birthday of Emma Kok.
 She turned 16.
-Therefore, the version 0.10.0.0 is devoted i.e. tributed to her.
+Therefore, the versions 0.10.0.0 and 0.10.0.1 are devoted i.e. tributed to her.

 Besides, you can support Ukrainian people in various forms.